 - Better control of monthly cycle and a reduction in hot flashes for women in perimenopause

 Combination birth control pills come in different mixtures of active and inactive pills, including:

 - Conventional pack.
 The most common type of combination birth control pills contains 21 active pills and seven inactive pills.
 Formulations containing 24 active pills and four inactive pills, known as a shortened pill-free interval, also are available.
+A pill is taken every day and a new pack is started when the previous pack is completed (every 28 days).
 Bleeding occurs every month during the week when you take the last four to seven inactive pills.